-CRNAs are a type of advanced practice registered nurse whose primary responsibilities are to work with patients before, during, and after medical procedures to ensure they’re free of pain.
-To do so, they determine the amount and type of anesthesia needed—general, local, or regional—as well as the method for administering anesthesia, which may include options like injections, inhalants, or oral medication.
-Some CRNAs work within a broader scope, while others specialize in particular subfields such as obstetrics, pediatrics, cardiovascular, neurosurgery, and more.
+CRNAs are a type of advanced practice registered nurse (APRN) whose primary responsibilities are to administer anesthesia during medical procedures and monitor patients during recovery.
+They determine the amount and type of anesthesia needed—general, local, or regional—as well as the method for administering anesthesia, including injections, inhalants, and oral medication.
+Since there are many risks that can come with anesthesia, CRNAs require more education and have greater accountability than traditional registered nurses (RNs).

 Where Do CRNAs Work?

-Nurse Anesthetist Salary & Job Outlook
+Nurse Anesthetist Salary and Job Outlook

 Advancing Your Career